 Files with multiple objects

-This is possible to 3D print a 3D file containing several objects with some of our 3D printers.
-This option is available for multicolor material.
+It is not possible to 3D print a 3D file containing several objects with our 3D multicolor printers.

 |Elongation at break||%||0.25|